mattermost/docs/source/process/asset-guidelines.rst

 ^^^^^^^^^^^^^^^^

 1. Appears in the bottom right corner of the asset footer.
-2. Text in footer should use GitHub username in lowercase, or company/person name in capital case i.e. ``by matterhorn-chat`` or ``by Galois, Inc.``
+2. Text in footer should use GitHub username in lowercase, or company/person name in capital case i.e. ``by matterhorn-chat`` or ``by Galois, Inc.``.

 Feature Representative Art
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^